Superradiance -- the 2020 Edition: Black holes superradiant instabilities

 Furthermore, Eq.~\eqref{KGrot} supports unstable modes, whose computation is briefly presented in Appendix~\ref{app:WKB} in the WKB approximation.
 In the eikonal limit, the instability time scale depends exponentially on the azimuthal number,

 where $\alpha$ and $\beta$ are two positive constants~\cite{CominsSchutz} (cf. Appendix~\ref{app:WKB}).
 The instability can be understood from the fact that the corresponding modes are localized near the stable photon orbit, which is situated within the ergosphere, and are confined within the star.
 This confinement provides the arena for the instability to grow through the negative-energy states that are allowed within the ergoregion~\cite{1978CMaPh..63..243F}.
 Likewise, this argument also explains why spinning BHs --~that also possess a light ring and an ergoregion~-- are linearly stable, because the presence of the horizon forbids the existence of trapped modes.
+Together with superradiant instabilities of rotating BHs, the ergoregion instability provides a general mechanism that turns rotating compact objects unstable when placed in a cavity or in AdS spacetimes~\cite{Ishii:2020muv}.